chipguyhere/PulseCapture/README.md

 ## System resources impacted

-This library requires complete control of Timer1 in order to work.
+This library requires complete control of some of your timers in order to work.
 Because of that, using PWM as follows will conflict with this library:

 * Pins 9 and 10 (Uno and Nano only)
 * Pins 11 and 12 (Mega only)
 * Pins 6,7,8 while capturing on pin 49 (Mega only)
 * Pins 44,45,46 while capturing on pin 48 (Mega only)
+* Pins (still looking them up) on Arduino Nano Every
+* Pins (still looking them up) on 32u4 including Leonardo and Micro

+This library also takes one of your Compare Match interrupts on your main system timer (Timer0 or TCA0), though I can't think of what existing libraries this might impact (the timer remains usable for PWM etc.)